Saint Kitts: Slavery

-The island originally produced tobacco, but farmers switched to sugar cane in 1640 because of stiff competition from the colony of Virginia.
+The island originally produced tobacco, but farmers switched to sugarcane in 1640 because of stiff competition from the colony of Virginia.
 The labour-intensive cultivation of sugar cane was the reason for the large-scale importation of African slaves.
 The importation began almost immediately upon the arrival of Europeans to the region even though sugarcane wasn't cultivated for another two hundred years on the island, leading some to discredit the earliest claims of imported African labour.

 The purchasing of enslaved Africans was outlawed in the British Empire by an Act of Parliament in 1807.
 Slavery was abolished by an Act of Parliament which became law on 1 August 1834.
-This emancipation was followed by four years of forced enslavement, put in place to protect the "planters" (plantation owners) from losing their free labour force.
+This emancipation was followed by four years of forced enslavement (1834-1838) against which the nominally freed Africans on St. Kitts revolted and martial law was declared with British warships sent from Antigua to force the rebels back to the plantations.
+The four years of forced enslavement was referred to as the apprenticeship system and was put in place to protect the "planters" (plantation owners) from losing their free labour force.

 1 August is now celebrated as a public holiday and is called Emancipation Day.
 In 1883, Saint Kitts, Nevis, and Anguilla were all linked under one presidency, located on Saint Kitts, to the dismay of the Nevisians and Anguillans.
-Anguilla left this arrangement in 1971, after an armed raid on Saint Kitts in 1967.
+Anguilla left this arrangement in 1971, after an armed raid on Saint Kitts on the 10th of June 1967.

 Sugar production continued to dominate the local economy until 2005, when, after 365 years of having a monoculture, the government closed the sugar industry.
 This decision was made because of huge losses and European Union plans to greatly cut sugar prices.